TuNguyen1012/Funnel-Analysis-of-E-commerce-website/README.md

 **Objective:**

-Analyze the purchase conversion rate on the company website and make recommendations for improvement
+Analyze the company website conversion rates and recommend strategies to optimize the website and improve the conversion rate.

 **Tools:**